colbyallen012/BYOB/README.md

 # BYOB
 ## Build your own backend

 This was a one week project at Turing School of Software & Design, where we built a RESTful API using Express.js with Knex.
 It has also been deployed to Heroku.
-The backend I built was a database of NFLL teams and arrests by team.
+The backend I built was a database of NFL teams and arrests by team.
 These tables share a one to many relationship.

 ## Built With